Azure/azure-sdk/releases/2020-09/python.md

 #### Features

 - Azure Schema Registry Avro Serializer v1 preview SDK (1.0.0b1) is released with support for avro data serialization and deserialization along with automatic schema registration and retrieval.

+### Management Libraries
+We are excited to announce the GA releases of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/).
+These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
+Documentation and code samples for these new libraries can be found [here](https://azure.github.io/azure-sdk-for-python)

 ## Latest Releases